netsurf-browser/netsurf/atari/doc/readme.txt

  so far.
 This release lacks some features and some of the code written was just coded with an "I have to get this done quickly" attitude.
  This is especially true for the drawin routines...
 It doesn't offer offscreen bitmaps, which was one of my goals for a release.
 But I dropped that in favor of an not-so-delayed release.

 Known Bugs
 ----------

- - Redraw artefacts/false clipping when moving other applications above NetSurf.
- - Double Redraws when used with classic TOS systems.
- - Window can not be moved out of the desktop area to the right
+ - "View Source" only works when the configured editor is already launched.
+ - Wrong redraw area when parts of the window move out of the screen area.

 Technical info & outlook
 ------------------------